huggingface/trl/docs/source/online_dpo_trainer.md

 # Online DPO Trainer

 TRL supports training LLMs with online DPO ([Guo et al., 2024](https://arxiv.org/abs/2402.04792)) with a reward model (RM).
 The idea of online DPO is to generate completions based on prompts and either have an RM or a LLM judge to rank the responses.
-Then the policy is updated with the ranked responses using the DPO loss.
+Then the model is updated with the ranked responses using the DPO loss.

 While [Guo et al. (2024)](https://arxiv.org/abs/2402.04792) used a LLM judge, in this implementation we just used a RM.